 Bullsnakes are found all over North America, from Canada to Mexico.
 Indeed, in Mexico, it is called the cincuate.
-It lives in gopher burrows in habitats such as grasslands, farms, and open areas.
+It shelters in abandoned gopher burrows in habitats such as grasslands, farms, and open areas.

 The bullsnake’s scientific name is Pituophis catenifer sayi.
 Pituophis comes from the Greek for “pine” which is pitys and the Greek word for “serpent,” which is ophis.
 Catenifer is Latin and means “chain-bearing.”
 This refers to the pattern on the snake’s body.
 Sayi comes from Thomas Say, who was an American naturalist.

-The bullsnake is actually a subspecies of the gopher snake, Pituophis catenifer.
-However, because it is popular with people who keep snakes as pets, it has been bred into several color morphs.
-These include ghost, white-sided, leucistic, Axanthic, red, hypo, and patternless.
+The bullsnake is a subspecies of the gopher snake and has become a popular pet.
+Breeders have developed several color morphs including ghost, white-sided, leucistic, Axanthic, red, hypo, and patternless.
 There are also albino and snow bullsnakes.
 Albino snakes have paler colorations than regular bullsnakes, while snow bullsnakes are almost completely white.
 If any patterns show, they are very faint.

 How To Identify Bullsnake: Appearance and Description

 The snake doesn’t exactly hibernate but goes dormant during the fall or when food is scarce.
-It’ll go dormant in a burrow in October and will emerge in April, which is the start of the mating season in some of its range.
+It’ll go dormant in a burrow in October and emerge in April — the start of the mating season in some of its range.
 During its dormancy, it is not unusual to find this otherwise solitary snake with garter snakes, milk snakes, other bullsnakes, or even timber rattlesnakes.

-These snakes are not venomous.
-Some individuals are docile and can be handled, but others will defend themselves with a threat posture followed by a bite.
+Bullsnakes are only dangerous to prey — they aren’t venomous, but their bite can be painful.
+Some individuals are docile and can be handled, but others will defend themselves with a threatening posture followed by a bite.
 When faced with a large potential predator that it can’t quickly escape from, the snake rears up in an S-shape, hisses, and vibrates its tail to mimic the venomous rattlesnake.
 It may lunge and bite even as it tries to slide away.

 Bullsnake FAQs (Frequently Asked Questions)